All FHA financed homes must meet FHA’s property standards or “Minimum Property Standards” (“MPS”for short).

-As a result, FHA appraisers use these 3 elements to evaluate each home they inspect.
-Appraisers then list out any items that violate these standards in the final FHA appraisal.
+As a result, FHA appraisers use these 3 ideas in reviewing each home.
+Then, FHA Appraisers list out any items violating these ideas in their report.

 Examples of FHA Property Violations